 Leapfrog Engineering PLA

 Leapfrog Engineering PLA filament is a perfected and highly resistant version of the normal PLA filament.
-Its unique properties offer durability and strength while the settings needed to print it are the same as PLA.
-High-quality prints can now also be highly resistant!
+A 3D print of Engineering PLA can surpass it's ABS 3D printed counterpart.
+This unique property offers durability and strength while the settings needed to print it are the same as PLA.

 Leapfrog HIPS is a soluble support which can be dissolved with D'Limonene.
 This material is excellent for printing with ABS since it has similar melting properties.
 With this filament, ABS objects with a lot of overhang and complexiticity can be printed without having to break away the support.

-Leapfrog Hybrid is very suitable for printing and will allow you to print faster with the same results compared to PLA.
-Its properties are between PLA and ABS, making it more durable than PLA, but without the downside of possible warping.
+Leapfrof Hybrid is very suitable for printing and will allow you to print faster with the same results compared to PLA.
+It's properties are between PLA and ABS, making it more durable that PLA, but without the downside of possible warping.
 It is non-toxic and meets FDA regulations for food contact, and has excellent chemical resistance.
 The end-product has a high clarity with a high-gloss.

 Scaffold Soluble Support Filament by spoolWorks